django-recaptcha/django-recaptcha/README.rst

     os.environ['RECAPTCHA_TESTING'] = 'False'
     form.is_valid() # False

-Passing any other values will cause django-recaptcha to continue normal processing and return a form error.
+Passing any other values will cause Django reCAPTCHA to continue normal processing and return a form error.

 Check ``tests.py`` for a full example.